Princess Marie in Cambodia

 Her final day in Cambodia was spent visiting the slum Andong.
 The slum just outside of Phnom Penh is home to 1,700 families who were moved their in 2006 after businesses took over the land their homes were on in the capital.
 There is little clean water, little hygiene and few job prospects for these families.
 Many of the families take advantage of the training provided by Mith Samlanh to learn skills which will allow them to make money to provide for their families.
 “It gives hope,” the Princess said following her visit to the slum, speaking of the work that DanChurchAid is doing in Cambodia in conjunction with their local partners.Filed under Danish Royals

-Tagged Cambodia, Children, Patronage, Princess Marie, Working Visit.
+Tagged Cambodia, Children, Patronage, Princess Marie of Denmark, Working Visit.

 - Princess Marie to Visit Cambodia